gabriel-quina/badc/readme.md

 limiters, so an extra backslash is need to escape.
 Make sure paths do NOT contains spaces.
 If they do, you have to add escaped quotes.
 Take a look into config_windows.pl examples.

-2) Notes on Folder organization and Files description.
+2)Notes on Folder organization and Files description.

 There are some folder that are mandatory, becasue there is no option on config to change them.
 It is possible to do but you have to manually change all script and php files, or better, set them as variables and later place them on config.* files The mandatory folders layout are:

 Home

-\---public_html          Web root (html, php, css and other files)
+\\---public_html          Web root (html, php, css and other files)

 |---gen              generated data files (control files, mis, properties)

 |---images           general images dir

 |---rep              html reports, reported missions zip files and eventlogs

-    \---tmp              temporary place for mission download
+\\---tmp              temporary place for mission download

 Aditionally you can set up custom place for: cgi-bin folder   :    to hold scripts and campaing datafiles